Piano in the Dark: Song information

 Initially "Gravity" was planned to be released as the first single, however Herb Alpert pushed to have "Piano" released instead, feeling that it better represented her as an artist.

 "Piano in the Dark" was released in early 1988, nine years after Russell's previous charting single on the Billboard Hot 100 (1979's "So Good, So Right").
 The ballad gained heavy airplay and became Russell's biggest hit, peaking at number 6 on the Billboard Hot 100, number 8 on the R&B chart and number 3 on the Adult Contemporary chart.
 The song was also a moderate hit in the UK, peaking at number 23, but spending over three months on the chart due to its slow but steady climb to its peak.

 The song earned Russell two Grammy Award nominations in 1989, including one for Song of the Year.

 Music video

 There are two music videos.
-The first version, filmed in black-and-white, shows Brenda looking depressed in her apartment as she tosses cards in a derby and thinks about her lover, a long-haired blond man playing on the piano.
-The second video was filmed in color and mostly shown in the US where a smiling Brenda is shown performing with her band (including Joe Esposito) in a dimly lit nightclub with many people during a thunderstorm at night.
+The first version, filmed in black-and-white, shows Brenda Russell looking depressed in her apartment as she tosses cards in a derby and thinks about her lover, a long-haired blond man playing on the piano.
+The second video was filmed in color and mostly shown in the US where a smiling Russell is shown performing with her band (including Joe Esposito) in a dimly lit nightclub with many people during a thunderstorm at night.